 A strong medicinal plant trade and the creation of Singhalila National Park (SNP) on the Indian side in 1992 have depleted the medicinal plant populations due to over-harvesting.

 (Photo by Environmental Change Institute)

 The other main threat to red pandas is illegal hunting.
 Red pandas are sometimes killed for their coats, which trappers use to make hats and clothing.
 Fortunately, the creation of the SNP has led to a decrease in hunting.
 Rimbick, an Indian village on the perimeter of the park, was once the hub for the international red panda trade.
-According to locals, 47 red pandas were sold in one year from this village to stock the zoos of the world.

 (Photo by L.Keenan)